sagemeadows/phonlab-guide/README.md

 ![my-vowels-m50-1](https://lh3.googleusercontent.com/pw/AM-JKLUsttRO_vvsE-rDfBmfP5l1fdFLsDR3kTI3VInHWDiQxhPk_M2OrrdtP_udFzFbkB-8aDYzvwZETh_MomsxpWWpAt6W2KYxSWngN5UQGUpQEcRifqdQMGjUBFwDBbmBRVoV_DFoffjWhZkUnN4iojj1=w1014-h705-no?authuser=0)
 ![my-vowels-m76](https://lh3.googleusercontent.com/pw/AM-JKLX35FDj64bCM_Gt1KfxoLuMsFa2vHH9opJsTQrup2cZgqejCxu5MC26SJxmuaXNrnFzGTd0tC7uQwg7C40ZLbBV-VzukDPZ6FYr02un2j6nlsnXgnp7xSP0KEPqsmmlkZf2BInqkjJmGzvhpMeamCaU=w1015-h705-no?authuser=0)

-No we can actually see different vowel distributions for different speakers, but it's inconvenient having to scroll through all of the graphs trying to compare them.
+Now we can actually see different vowel distributions for different speakers, but it's inconvenient having to scroll through all of the graphs trying to compare them.
 Ideally, it would be nice to have all the plots together in the same place to compare them, but so far I haven't figured out how to do that.

 #### Average Vowel Plot
 To reduce the amount of visual information we have to try to understand, we can instead calculate and plot vowel averages.